- What do I need to know about pain control?

 - Buffers (such as magnesium carbonate or aluminum hydroxide) to decrease stomach upset

-- Caffeine to act as a stimulant and lessen pain
+- Caffeine to act as a stimulant and help improve the effect of some pain medicines

 - Antihistamines (such as diphenhydramine or pyrilamine) to help you relax or sleep